scrappergus/paperchase/README.md

  - Issue handling: if volume and issue in XML, but no record in the issues collection, then insert.
 This happens on processing, so before the article form gets saved.
 The reason is because issues can be deleted/hidden easily (still a todo).
  - Duplicate article checked on processing.
 User is notified above article form.

+ After uploading XML, the file is checked for supplementary materials and if found the article doc in the DB is updated. afterUploadXmlFilesCheck() is called from the client.

 ----------